normanbarber/angular-rest-api-server/README.md

 Angular REST api (server side)
 ======================

 Demo for rest api to work with an angular frontend.

+web server routes are located in config/routes/routes_web.js

-Configuring web server routes, in config/routes/routes_web.js, to load dynamically in the browser.
-Rest routes are also configured dynamically and found in config/routes/routes_rest.js
+rest server routes are found in config/routes/routes_rest.js

 app.js is the main entry-point for the app and calls main.js